What can I hope to gain from this retreat?

 What is the daily schedule?

-A typical retreat begins on Thursday at 5 p.m., with dinner at 6 p.m. and an evening program* that runs until about 9 p.m.
+Day 1: group meeting at 5 p.m., dinner at 6 p.m., and an evening program** from 7 until about 9 p.m.

-On Friday and Saturday, breakfast starts at 8 a.m.
-Our program* runs from 9 till noon (with a yoga class from 9 to 10 a.m. on Saturday).
-After lunch we meet again from about 1 to 3 p.m.
-You have free time from 3 p.m. until dinner at 6 p.m.
-After dinner, the evening program* runs until approximately 9 p.m.
+Day 2: breakfast at 8 a.m., daytime program** from 9 till noon.
+After lunch we meet from 1 to 3 p.m.
+You have free time from 3 p.m. until dinner at 6.
+After dinner, the evening program runs until approximately 9 p.m.

-* “Program” refers to a unique curriculum developed for this group, including story sharing; story reframing; writing prompts; experiential exercises; and fireside talks in the evenings.
+** “Program” refers to a unique curriculum developed for your specific group, including story sharing; story reframing; journal writing prompts; experiential exercises; guided meditations; and group talks in the evenings.

-The group will be a diverse collection of women from all over the U.S. (and sometimes from abroad) who have lost their mothers to death at various ages, and from many different causes.
-Women who sign up for these retreats do so because they feel ready to examine the impact their mothers deaths have had on their lives, and participants will find they have many experiences in common.
-Most group members arrive saying they’d felt alone and isolated with their stories for many years, and leave saying they have a new and large group of soul sisters they can stay in touch with now.
+The group will be a diverse collection of women from all over the U.S. and Canada (and sometimes from overseas) who have lost their mothers to death at various ages, and from many different causes.
+Women who sign up for these retreats do so because they feel ready to examine the impact their mothers deaths have had on their lives.
+Participants find they have many experiences in common.
+Most group members arrive saying they’d felt alone and isolated with their stories for years, and leave saying they have a new group of soul sisters they can stay in touch with now.